 40 Years Young!

-Goulbourn Jubilee Singers have been singing for 40 years.
-Click here to see what we’ve been doing all those years!
-GJS Chronicles
+We’ve been singing for a long time.
+Read our GJS Chronicles to find out what we’ve been doing all those years!

 “Sing a Song of Nature”

-The title of this year’s spring concert, our first at a new venue , was “Sing a Song For Nature”, and the theme was the environment in all its various forms.
-The setlist included old repertoire such as Gjeilo’s Norther Lights, Erb’s stunning arrangement of Shenandoah, as well as new material, including Evening Star, a beautiful arrangement of a surprisingly lovely Edgar Allen Poe poem.
+The title of our 2016 spring concert, our first at a new venue , was “Sing a Song For Nature”, and the theme was the environment in all its various forms.
+The setlist included old repertoire such as Gjeilo’s Northern Lights, Erb’s stunning arrangement of Shenandoah, as well as new material, including Evening Star, a beautiful arrangement of a surprisingly lovely Edgar Allen Poe poem.

 “Charlie Brown’s Christmas” On December 3, 2015 at Dominion Chalmers Church the Junior Jubilees joined the Jerry Granelli Trio for a live performance of Charlie Brown’s Christmas to a sold out crowd.
 The children sang the three pieces from the original television show: Hark the Hearld Angels Sing, a piece called My Little Drum which is a jazz version of Little Drummer Boy, and Christmas Time is Here.
 This is the second time the JJs have performed with the Trio.
 Read more

 Our Spring 2015 concert was fun from first rehearsal to last line of the finale.
 Featuring familiar TV themes and songs from major motion pictures, which lent itself to choreography and props, most audience members could sing along throughout the show.
 We premiered a new arrangement of classic Canadian TV themes (everything from Don Messer’s Jubilee to Skinamarinky doo).